fossasia/eventyay-tickets/doc/administrator/installation.rst

 .. warning:: While we try to make it straightforward to run pretalx, it still
              requires some Linux experience to get it right, particularly to make sure that standard security practices are followed.
-If you're not feeling comfortable managing a Linux server, check out our hosting and service offers at `pretalx.com`_.
+If you’re not feeling comfortable managing a Linux server, check out our hosting and service offers at `pretalx.com`_.

 For the more automation-savvy, we also provide an `Ansible role`_ that follows